 The first step of the process is to create a job allocation, which is a claim on compute resources.
 A job allocation can be created using the salloc, sbatch or srun command.
 The salloc and sbatch commands create resource allocations while the srun command will create a resource allocation (if not already running within one) plus launch tasks.
 Each of these commands will fill in a data structure identifying the specifications of the job allocation requirement (e.g. node count, task count, etc.) based upon command line options and environment variables and send the RPC to the slurmctld daemon.
+The UID and GID of the user launching the job will be included in a credential which will be used later to restrict access to the job, so further steps run in the allocation will need to be launched using the same UID and GID as the one used to create the allocation.
 If the new job request is the highest priority, the slurmctld daemon will attempt to select resources for it immediately, otherwise it will validate that the job request can be satisfied at some time and queue the request.
 In either case the request will receive a response almost immediately containing one of the following:

 - A job ID and the resource allocation specification (nodes, cpus, etc.)

 - A job ID and notification of the job being in a queued state OR

 The process of selecting resources for a job request involves multiple steps, some of which involve plugins.
 The process is as follows:

 - Call job_submit plugins to modify the request as appropriate